Insights VAT

 The documents required for VAT registration in the UAE are not numerous, but they are exacting, and the FTA has no discretion to overlook an inconsistency on your behalf.
 The whole difficulty of registration lives in a single idea: every document has to describe the same entity, with the same name, the same ownership and the same numbers, all current.
 Assemble the pack as a reconciliation — licence against bank letter against MoA against Emirates ID, expiry dates checked, turnover pulled from real records — and the online form becomes a formality.
 Skip that reconciliation and the resubmission loop finds every gap for you, one rejection at a time.

-If you would rather not carry that risk, we prepare and reconcile the full registration pack, submit through EmaraTax and manage any FTA clarification for businesses across the UAE.
+If you would rather not carry that risk, bring in a VAT registration consultant in UAE to own the pack: we prepare and reconcile the full document set, submit through EmaraTax and manage any FTA clarification for businesses across the UAE.
 Pair the registration with ongoing accounting and bookkeeping so the details you register stay in step with your live records, and lean on our VAT services in Dubai for the returns and record-keeping that follow.
-Velmont Crest is a DED-licensed UAE accounting firm providing advisory, preparation and compliance support across VAT registration, filing and the wider tax cycle for mainland and free zone SMEs.
-Read more on our insights hub or get in touch via our contact page.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not the FTA, a law firm, or an FTA-registered tax agent representing clients before the authority.
 VAT rules, thresholds and EmaraTax requirements change — verify the current document checklist and thresholds on the FTA portal and consult a licensed professional for advice specific to your circumstances before acting.